What are the sources of payments law in your jurisdiction?

 How does the regulation of data in your jurisdiction impact on the provision of financial services to consumers and businesses?

-Providers of financial services are likely to be subject to the Privacy Act 1988 (Cth).
+Some providers of financial services in Australia are subject to the Privacy Act 1988 (Cth).

-In Australia, entities in all sectors with an annual turnover of more than $3 million have obligations under the Privacy Act.
-The Privacy Act also covers entities that earn $3 million or less if the entity is (among other things) a reporting entity under the AML/CTF Act, involved in trading in personal information or a credit reporting body.
+In Australia, entities in all sectors with an annual turnover of more than AUD3 million have obligations under the Privacy Act.
+The Privacy Act also covers entities that earn AUD3 million or less if the entity is (among other things) a reporting entity under the AML/CTF Act, involved in trading in personal information or a credit reporting body.

 Where data collected constitutes personal information, the provider must ensure that it is compliant with the Australian Privacy Principles.
 This includes, the following: